cnvin/progen3_tasR/README.md

 # ProGen3

 This repository contains code to access the ProGen3 family of models as well as cli interface to run these models for scoring and generation.
-The model weights are released under a **non-commerical** usage license.
+The model weights are released under a **non-commercial** usage license.
 Please see the [LICENSE](#license) section below.

 ## Models Available